kberbic/serverless-api/ReadMe.md

-# AWS Serverless API (AWS, PostgreSQL, Sequelize, Migration, Serverless)
+# Serverless Examples (AWS, PostgreSQL, Sequelize, Migration, Serverless)

+Your project is ready for deployment on AWS in 10 minutes without any DevOps knowledge

 ## This example includes next AWS resources
 - VPC (Network)